Debt Collection Complaints

 · How to stop the calls because you are not the debtor

 To resolve these issues, you must take the following steps:

 The first step to take is to contact the collection agency in writing to let them know what your concerns are.
-The list below includes links to forms which can help you:
+You can visit our to download a form.

 Be sure to send the letter or form in a way that proves your request was sent and received, such as a registered letter, email, or fax.
 Keep a copy of the letter for yourself as well as proof that the letter was received by the collection agency.